-Leukaemia Foundation CEO, Bill Petch, who attended the listing announcement by the Health Minister Greg Hunt MP, in Melbourne in February, said “this is great news for Australians diagnosed with CLL”.
+The Leukaemia Foundation said “this is great news for Australians diagnosed with CLL”.

-“Having affordable access to breakthrough treatments is vital for improving quality of life and ultimately surviving their blood cancer,” said Mr Petch.
+“Having affordable access to breakthrough treatments is vital for improving quality of life and ultimately surviving their blood cancer,” said a spokesperson.

 “We continue to encourage the government to support targeted and innovative treatments ensuring Australians diagnosed with a blood cancer have affordable access as quickly as possible.”